Tied Links: The tied braid monoid

 Another advantage of considering the compact diagram (Figure \ref{TL3-4}) is that the equation:

 can be interpreted as the sliding of the tie up and down along the braid under stretching or contracting.
-In other words, while the elements $\eta_i$ do not commute with the $\sigma_j$, when $|j-i|=1$, equation (\ref{comm}) provides a sort of commutation between $\sigma_i$ and ties (see example in figure).
+In other words, while the elements $\eta_i$ do not commute with $\sigma_j$ for $|j-i|=1$, the equation (\ref{comm}) can be interpreted as a sort of commutation between $\sigma_i$ and ties.
+The situation for $n=3$ is: